dersu-uz/public-site/README.md

 Run `make` at the root folder and head off to http://localhost:4000 or use your IP in the local network to check on devices.

+### Local configuration

+Public variables can be defined in the `.env` file with default values that will be used in production.

+Those values can be overwriten locally with a `.env.local` file (git ignored).

 ## Continuous integration and deployment

 The Docker image for the Cloud Run service is built and deployed via Terraform on commits to the `main` branch.